 - Colour imaging and management

-CVIT has close collaborations and runs joint research projects with the Royal Photographic Society, the Home Office’s Centre for Applied Science and Technology, the MoD’s Defence Science and Technology Laboratory (DSTL), and the Medical Imaging Working Group of the International Color Consortium (ICC).
+In the last decade CVIT has had close collaborations and run joint research projects with the Royal Photographic Society, the Home Office’s Centre for Applied Science and Technology, the MoD’s Defence Science and Technology Laboratory (DSTL).
+Industry partners have included Nokia, Huawei, and SpectralEdge.

-Our laboratories are equipped with specialist apparatus that enable physical attributes of images and systems to be quantified, while modern psychophysical laboratories are dedicated to subjective image evaluations and visual experiments.
+Our research laboratories are equipped with specialist software and apparatus that enable attributes of images and systems to be analysed and quantified, while state-of-the art psychophysical laboratories are dedicated to visual image evaluations.